The New England Journal of Medicine October 17, 2019

 Setting

-Population Patients with acute coronary syndrome (STEMI, NSTEMI, or unstable angina) scheduled for an invasive strategy.
+Population Adult patients presenting with acute coronary syndromes (STEMI, NSTEMI, or unstable angina) for whom an invasive diagnostic evaluation was planned.

-Comparator Ticagrelor (180 mg loading dose as soon as possible, followed by 90 mg twice daily maintenance).
+Intervention Ticagrelor (180 mg loading dose administered as early as possible after randomization, followed by a maintenance dose of 90 mg twice daily).

-Outcome Composite of death, myocardial infarction, or stroke at 1 year after randomization.
+Outcome Composite of all-cause death, myocardial infarction, or stroke at 1 year after randomization.

 Study Limitations